bradjohnl/gpt_python_cli/README.md

-    --prompt, -p <prompt_name>: Use a custom prompt from the library --print-only, -po: Print the command without asking to continue --save-log, -sl: Save the chat log to a default path --help, -h: Show the help message
+    --prompt, -p <prompt_name>: Use a custom prompt from the library --print-only, -po: Print the command without asking to continue --save-log, -sl: Save the chat log to a default path --tokens, -t <tokens> Specify the number of tokens to use (default: 2000) --help, -h: Show the help message

 ```